kmurph73/set-state-is-great/README.md

 ## Creating the store

-Set State is Great (SSiG) is a key/value store.
+Set State is Great (SSiG) is, at its core, just a key/value store.

 ```javascript
 import {Store} from 'set-state-is-great';